onkelbeh/HomeAssistantRepository/README.md

   * Sonoff RF Bridge with remote Swiches
   * Sonoff Touch
-  * Sonoff Basic (not working well with Tasmota in newer versions)
+  * Sonoff Basic (not working well with Tasmota in newer versions) The Sonoff Pow will stay with Tasmota for a while, because i have no good implementation of an energy monitor in ESPHome.
 * some more HC-SR501 PIR Sensors (via ESPEasy, Tasmota & MQTT)
 * Yamaha RXV (4 devices)
 * SamsungTV (partly _not_ working anymore due to Samsungs newest firmware 'improvements', at least i can read it's status for controlling lights & the shutters)